 1 – Reversal trading

-We at Tradeciety specialize in reversal trading (here is our Forex price action course) and that’s also the best use for supply and demand zones.
+We at Tradeciety specialize in reversal trading and that’s also the best use for supply and demand zones.
 After identifying a strong previous market turn, wait for price to come back to that area.
 If a false breakout occurs, the odds for seeing a successful reversal are extremely high.

 To create even higher probability trades, combine the fake breakouts with a momentum divergence and a fake spike through the Bollinger Bands.